 Many of her outstanding projects as a choreographer have earned her significant praise, awards, and nominations; including the Off-Broadway shows Click, Clack, Moo (Lucille Lortel Award nomination), and The Toxic Avenger Musical (Lucille Lortel, Joe A. Callaway, and Toronto’s DORA Award nominations).
 Her dance comedy Supernovas won her a Golden Nose Award, and her unique vision as a director earned the cirque-style show Onirique a Big E Award.
 The Great Conjurer gave her a nomination for a New York City Innovative Theatre Award for Choreography.
 One of her recent Off-Broadway musicals she choreographed, Murder For Two, had a successful Off-Broadway run, 2 national tours, and recently had an international premiere in Calgary.

 She has developed, directed, and choreographed sketch comedies which have premiered at top NYC venues including Ars Nova, Joe’s Pub, and The PIT.
-She has also choreographed at top regional theaters including The Geffen Playhouse, Bay Street Theater, Philadelphia Theatre Company, Paper Mill Playhouse, George Street Playhouse, Geva Theater, The Minnesota Children’s Theatre, and The Weston Playhouse.
+She has also choreographed at top regional theaters including The Geffen Playhouse, Bay Street Theater, Philadelphia Theatre Company, Paper Mill Playhouse, George Street Playhouse, Geva Theatre, The Minnesota Children’s Theatre, and The Weston Playhouse.

-She has had the privilege of directing and choreographing original work for illustrious organizations such as The Sacramento Ballet, Dancers Responding to AIDS, and Broadway Cares/Equity Fights AIDS.
+She has had the privilege of directing and choreographing original work for illustrious organizations such as Dancers Responding to AIDS, and Broadway Cares/Equity Fights AIDS.
 She both co-created and co-produced, Freshly Tossed, an evening of innovative dance comedy that was presented at The New York Musical Theatre Festival 2 years in a row.

 Photos by Donald Bowers